the-sett/www-thesett-com/content/index.md

     | Failed
 ```

-I mentioned that interacting with an authentication server is going to be modelled as side-effects in Elm, and that the possible actions are to log in, log out, and to tell the authentication module that its view of the world is wrong and the user is actually unauthenticated.
+Interacting with an authentication server is going to be modelled as side-effects in Elm, and that the possible actions are to log in, log out, and to tell the authentication module that its view of the world is wrong and the user is actually unauthenticated.
 Lets see what those side-effects look like:

 ```elm
 login : Credentials -> Cmd Msg